Search Our Site

 What is Circulation?

 The term circulation is most commonly associated with blood circulation in the body.
 Circulation is responsible for the action that moves nutrients, gases and wastes to and from cells, and helps stabilize body temperature and pH to maintain harmony.
+Additionally, when circulation is compromised, oxygen does not reach all of the organs and our system can falter.

 Circulation and the Body

-The lymphatic system is an integral part of the immune system – which we all know is very important for health!
-Certain conditions and lifestyle habits can lead to poor circulation (such as diabetes, arthritis, smoking, obesity and lack of exercise to name a few) and similarly blood circulation problems can lead to many conditions and ailments.
+Good circulation is very closely related to good health.
+Circulation also means the circulation of lymph in the body.
+The lymphatic system is an integral part of the immune system.
+Certain conditions and lifestyle habits can lead to poor circulation (such as diabetes, arthritis, obesity and lack of exercise to name a few) and similarly blood circulation problems can lead to many conditions and ailments.

 Learning how to improve circulation will lower your chance of suffering a number of painful conditions such as boils, chilblains and hemorrhoids among others.